 Isaiah had a few ideas:

-- have a peek at this website Wonderful – Even the nonbeliever knows this about Christmas: “It’s the most wonderful time of the year!”
+- Wonderful - Even the nonbeliever knows this about Christmas: "It's the most wonderful time of the year!"
 Non-Christians look for ways to coopt and celebrate the spirit of Christmas, even if they refuse to celebrate the child whose birth would bring such wonder.

 - Counsellor - in every sense of the word.
 Legally, He is our Advocate.
 He pleads our case before the Holy Father.
 But He is there also to counsel, to guide, point us in the right direction, to get us through the "rough patches" in our lives.

 - The mighty God - His strength is made stronger in our weakness.
 He is able to PREVENT trouble if He chooses.
 He is able to PROVIDE and PROTECT, regardless.
 He is mighty to save, as the late evangelist B.R Lakin said so often, "from the guttermost to the uttermost."
 How many ruined lives and wrecked homes have been salvaged and transformed by the redeeming power of Jesus Christ?